Réding: Sport

 The town's football club is the A.S.
 Réding.
 It was founded in 1936.
 It has several teams of different levels, including the fanion team which plays at the Régional 3 level.

-The tennis club of Réding, which was founded in 1977, was founded by Jean Bourst.
+The tennis club of Réding, which was founded in 1977, was created by Jean Bourst.

 The petanque club of the town was founded in 2002, on the initiative of Guy Pronnier.
 It is currently chaired by Jean-Paul Frank.
 From time to time, the association organises competitions and sporting events.

+Réding also has a remote-controlled buggy club.
+It was founded by Jean-Marie Deschaseaux.
+The Auto Buggy Club de Réding hosts a number of competitions, even some international ones, such as the world remote-controlled motorbike championship in 2024.

 Cultural events and festivities

 The traditional kirb festival has been celebrated in the municipality in October for many decades.

 In 2016, this celebration was expanded with the addition of the "Reding en fête" event.
 Events of the Breast Cancer Awareness Month are sometimes associated with it.